jliljebl/flowblade/flowblade-trunk/docs/creating_user_folder_bindings.md

 Please create pull request against this document if you have corrections or additions to improve this guide.

-### Install Flowblade from repository
+### Install Flowblade from OS repository
 See [here](./INSTALLING.md).
-This installs the runtime dependecies to run Flowblade and use MLT.
+This installs the runtime dependecies to run Flowblade and use MLT. *(Note that Flatpak install does not work here because dependencies when installed by Flatpak will not be avilable to the local install of MLT we are creating)*

 ### Install MLT build dependencies
 Here is list of Ubuntu build dependencies.
 There could be some omissions, please file a pull request to update the list if something is found to be missing.